-There are not enough words to describe the beauty of the Yellowstone National Park (WY).
-The following pictures are a small taste of it
+I will not use too many words to describe the beauty of the Yellowstone National Park (WY).
+The following pictures are a little taste of it

-We took off from KWYS on the late side, around 12pm.
+We took off from KWYS around 12pm.
 Again that’s not recommended, better to fly early in the morning to avoid overcast skies and thunderstorms.
 The first thing we did was flying over the Yellowstone National park.
-There are flight restrictions above the park, make sure you ask the FBO.
+There are some flying restrictions, ask the FBO.
 One of the highlights of the entire trip for me was the view of the Grand Prismatic Spring from the plane

-and the rest of the park from above was quite spectacular too
+and the rest of the park from above was quiet spectacular too

 and landed at the Magic Valley Regional Airport (KTWF).
-Besides cheap gas, they have a very nice FBO with AC which is ideal during hot summer days and a large kitchen area.
-The FBO was so comfortable that we took a rest for way too long before taking off, and cumulus clouds started to build up.
-By the time we crossed the border from Idaho to Nevada, the sky was already overcast with rain.
+Besides cheap gas, they have a very nice FBO with AC and a large kitchen.
+The FBO was so comfortable that we waited way too long before taking off, and cumulus clouds started to build up.
+By the time we crossed the boarder from Idaho to Nevada, the sky was already overcast with rain.

-Luckily my portable ADS-B receiver turned out to be very useful once again: by looking at the radar information on my iPad, I took a long detour (see map below) and flew around clouds and rain.
+Luckily my portable ADS-B receiver helped me once again, and by looking at the radar information on my iPad, I took a long detour (see map below) and flew around clouds and rain.
 Then I landed for refuel at Derby Field (KLOL) where visibility was very limited due to a large fire on the mountains nearby